-When will the fall 2020 semester begin?
+When will the summer/fall 2021 semesters begin?

 How will classes be conducted?